 Childhood anxiety is tough to recognize because it often comes along with other conditions.
-Sometimes we see anxiety present with Autism Spectrum Disorder or Attention Deficit Disorder, so difficulty can lie in working out which behavior belongs to which condition.
+Sometimes we see anxiety present with Autism Spectrum Disorder or Attention Deficit Disorder, so the difficulty can lie in working out which behavior belongs to which condition.

 Sometimes, which was our situation, you are so used to living with the daily stresses of an anxious child that you don’t recognize that everyone’s reality is not the same as yours.
 When you are concerned that anxiety may be an issue, visit your general practitioner as soon as possible.
-There are some simple assessments that can be run to give you some idea if it is anxiety that you are dealing with.
+Some simple assessments can be run to give you some idea if it is anxiety that you are dealing with.
 I also suggest you seek support as soon as you are worried, as early intervention certainly makes the difference.